 Most people who turn to Mayo Clinic for help with serious conditions benefit from the exceptional care, advanced technology and expertise of the Department of Radiology.
 Radiologists are doctors who specialize in using imaging technology to diagnose and treat people with a wide range of difficult-to-diagnose and complex conditions.
 With Mayo Radiology, seeing is saving.
-Successful treatment starts with an accurate diagnosis.
-Mayo Clinic doctors take the time to get it right.
-In a recent study, 88% of people who came to Mayo Clinic for a second opinion received a new or refined diagnosis.
+Successful treatment starts with an accurate diagnosis, and our experts take the time to get it right.
+A team of specialists will listen to your needs and evaluate your condition from every angle to make the very best plan for you.

 Mayo Clinic has one of the largest radiology practices in the world, with more than 300 radiologists and nearly 30 physicists across its campuses in Phoenix/Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota; as well as the Mayo Clinic Health System.
 They and their teams work together to re-imagine cure through radiology by providing innovative, high-quality imaging, diagnosis and treatment services in a caring, safe and efficient environment.

 Collaborative care, focused on you

 Mayo Clinic radiologists work closely with many medical specialty areas to make sure you get exactly the care you need.
 Depending on your situation, your care team may include radiologists and other doctors, including those trained in cardiovascular medicine, urology, pediatrics, otorhinolaryngology (ENT)/head and neck surgery, hematology, oncology, gastroenterology and hepatology, neurology, neurosurgery, orthopedic surgery, or vascular surgery.

 Radiologists and physicists work with skilled technologists and nurses to efficiently provide imaging services.
 This means your test results are usually available quickly, and appointments are scheduled in coordination.
 Highly specialized experts are working together for you.
 What might take weeks or even months to accomplish elsewhere can typically be done in a matter of days at Mayo Clinic.